Peer & Practice Assessment

-The College of Dietitians of Ontario (CDO) Quality Assurance (QA) program supports Registered Dietitians (RDs) in maintaining their continuing competence and fostering quality improvement through education and assessment.
+The College of Dietitians of Ontario’s Quality Assurance program supports Registered Dietitians in maintaining their continuing competence and fostering quality improvement through education and assessment.
 We will prioritize new areas of dietetic knowledge and areas of practice posing the highest risk to the public.

-Purpose of the Peer and Practice Assessment (PPA) Program
+Purpose of the Peer and Practice Assessment Process

 Through Behaviour Based Interviews (BBI), the PPA program: